 - We demonstrate care and understanding with all animals in our shelter.

-- Compassion means temporarily suspending our judgement so that we can appreciate others' perspectives or situations when they are different from our own.
+- Compassion means temporarily suspending our judgment so that we can appreciate others' perspectives or situations when they are different from our own.

 - We value the compassionate care of animals and animal owners.